Patrik Eliáš: Rookie season and early development (1994–1999)

-Eliáš struggled offensively at the start of his sophomore season and went through a lengthy scoring drought.
-After scoring a goal on 16 October against the New York Rangers, Eliáš went through a 16-game scoring drought.
+Eliáš struggled offensively at the start of his sophomore season.
+After scoring a goal on 16 October against the New York Rangers, he went through a 16-game scoring drought.
 In part due to his struggles, he was benched by head coach Robbie Ftorek on 19 November.
 Eliáš eventually scored his third goal of the season on 29 November to break the lengthy drought.
 In December, Eliáš found success while playing alongside Petr Sýkora and Jason Arnott.
 Over a five-game period, Eliáš scored seven points while the line combined for 28 goals.
 Although they were called numerous names throughout their early years together, the "A-Line" became their de facto nickname.
 Hockey analyst Bill Clement agreed with the choice of "A-Line" because "it's the Devils' No. 1 line, and Jason Arnott is the center.
 It's simple and straight-forward."
 After missing five games with the flu, Eliáš returned to the Devils lineup on 26 January.
 He played a few games on Bobby Holík's line before head coach Robbie Ftorek reunited him with Sýkora and Arnott.
 In their first game back together, they combined for two goals and three assists in a 4–1 win over the Carolina Hurricanes.
 However, Eliáš continued to struggle offensively and collected one goal and one assist in the following nine games.
 Ftorek also scratched him twice in a four-game span due to a perceived lack of effort.
 After serving as a healthy scratch, Eliáš recorded eight goals and 15 assists through the next 21 games while remaining with Sýkora and Arnott.
 By the conclusion of the regular season, the trio had combined for 49 goals over 43 games and all three ranked in the top-five in team scoring.
 Eliáš finished fifth on the team in scoring with 17 goals and 33 assists for 50 points, which helped them qualify for the 1999 Stanley Cup playoffs.
-In Game 1 of the Eastern Conference quarterfinals against the Pittsburgh Penguins, Eliáš assisted on both of Sýkora's goals to help the Devils clinch a 3–1 win.
+In game one of the Eastern Conference quarterfinals against the Pittsburgh Penguins, Eliáš assisted on both of Sýkora's goals to help the Devils clinch a 3–1 win.
 However, all three members of the "A-Line" struggled to score in the following games.
 He finished the playoffs with no goals and five assists as the Devils were eliminated by the Penguins.